-With composition or with improvising, we often find that less is more, just like blocking out some of the glare helps us see better all of the light that's there (photo).
+With composing or improvising we often reach the conclusion that less is more, just like blocking out some of the glare helps us see better all of the light that's there (photo).

 When we're writing a coda, for example, the shorter it can be, usually the better it is.

 Long, extended codas are out of place when we get the sense that the music already ended a while back.

 If we're torn between using a shorter or longer coda therefore, the shorter version is usually preferable.

 If we're writing a 4 voice fugue, for example, and the exposition is complete with the 4th entry of the subject, we might contemplate introducing a (5th) redundant entry (as in the D Major Fugue from Op.
 18).

 This runs the risk however of disturbing the architecture for the listener, and the benefit of providing the 4 voices an additional chance to enter into counterpoint with each other should greatly outweigh this risk or it would be best not to introduce a redundant entry at all.

 Any needless complication which tends to make it more difficult for the listener to follow the moving lines in a fugue should be scrutinized carefully before it is introduced.

 This includes the insertion of ornaments or cadenzas foreign to the composer's score under the guise of increasing its stylistic authenticity; this practice of changing the composer's music puts us on a slippery slope [See blog, Getting Started With Writing, Part XXXVIII].

 Certain fugue themes, as well, when they have an intermediate note in the middle of a fast octave leap in the hands, often benefit by some form of shortening in their melodic curve to eliminate the awkwardness when the theme appears in the bass.